I. Creating interest

 - USE MAPS!
 Show the geography of the Bible lesson or of a current event.

 - Read lyrics from a Christian song or hymn that is pertinent to the lesson.
 Be sure to discuss it.

 II.
 Building Foundations

-Good curriculum will have an intentional, purposeful outline for teaching the lesson.
+Good resources will have an intentional, purposeful outline for teaching the lesson.
 It’s there for a reason: to guide the learner from basic knowledge to a more in-depth examination of the topic over a course of a few weeks.

 Teach the Bible as accurate historical narrative.
-Even more so, focus on the spiritual application of what God did in the lives of people of the past, and what He can do in the lives of people of today.
+Even more so, focus on the spiritual application of what God did in the lives of people of the past and what He can do in the lives of people of today.
 Look for lessons on people’s faith and obedience, and God’s love and glory.